-In a clinical study, adult subjects with AD were treated once weekly for 16 weeks with 300 mg of DUPIXENT (twice the recommended dosing frequency).
+In a clinical study, adult subjects with atopic dermatitis were treated once weekly for 16 weeks with 300 mg of DUPIXENT (twice the recommended dosing frequency).
 After 12 weeks of administration, subjects received a Tdap vaccine and a meningococcal polysaccharide vaccine.
 Antibody responses to tetanus toxoid and serogroup C meningococcal polysaccharide were assessed 4 weeks later.
 Antibody responses to both tetanus toxoid and serogroup C meningococcal polysaccharide were similar in DUPIXENT-treated and placebo-treated subjects.
 Antibody responses to the other active components of both vaccines were not assessed.
 Antibody responses to other non-live vaccines were also not assessed.

-10.3 Pharmacokinetics
+12.3 Pharmacokinetics

-The pharmacokinetics of dupilumab is similar in subjects with AD, asthma, CRSwNP, EOE and PN.
+The pharmacokinetics of dupilumab is similar in subjects with atopic dermatitis, asthma, and CRSwNP.